cubbles/bde-graph/README.md

         ],
       }

-`resolveMember(member, manifest, baseUrl, resolutions)` It resolve a member object to a data structure for adding a new member component to the graph.
+`resolveMember(member, webpackageId, manifest, baseUrl, resolutions)` It resolve a member object to a data structure for adding a new member component to the graph.
 The return value is the following object:

       {
         component: {